laelath/WASM-Redex/README.md

 * The removal of the `.` character between types and a number of terminal expressions (e.g., `(i32.add)` becomes `(i32 add)`).
 * Optional terms are handled via enumeration or faked using lists (there's a hidden low-priority TODO to clean this up).

 The WASM Redex language is defined in `Syntax.rkt`.
-A typeset version can be viewed below and uses similar terminology to the
+A typeset version can be viewed below and tries to keep terminal and non-terminal names consistent with those in the paper.

 ![The WebAssembly language syntax](Syntax.pdf)

 ## Semantics
 The reduction relation is in the form of a small-step operational semantics inside an evaluation context.